What is The Yamathon?

 When is the registration closing date?

-Closing date for registrations is on Friday 5th May 2017 at 18:00PM (Japan time).
-However, we have a total of 200 teams for Tokyo Yamathon 2017.
-We reserve the right to close registrations when we reach 200 teams.
+Closing date for registrations havenot been decided yet.
+However, we reserve the right to close registrations when we reach 200 teams.

 Where is the start/finish line?